act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 <p>To read about WAI, <a class="test" href="http://w3.org/WAI">follow this link to the WAI webpage</a>.</p>
 ```

-#### Passed Example 11
+#### Passed Example 10

-This link, with a **different hue** from the other text in the same line, has an icon that appears when the link is hovered.
-This icon indicates the element is a link.
+This link, with a **different hue** from the other text in the same line, has the word "link" in the text nodes of inclusive sibling elements.

 ```html
 <style>